-Julia Koch, Director of Development & Advocacy, at The Hope Project, Muskegon, MI, recently asked, “Do you have any suggestions for 5-minute training that can be done during board meetings to help the board members get to know each other better and also become more engaged board members?”
+Julia Koch, Director of Development & Advocacy at The Hope Project, Muskegon, MI, recently asked, “Do you have any suggestions for 5-minute training during board meetings to help the board members get to know each other better and also become more engaged board members?”

 I define training as an experience where someone teaches others to gain competencies, skills, or knowledge.
-Creating them in 5 minute period is a tall order.
+Creating them in five-minute periods is a tall order.

-Creating a 5-minute training for 2 goals (i.e., knowing each other better and becoming more engaged) is cloud-level ambitious.
-While it is possible, I recommend you set a smaller goal, such as: to help your board member’s understand each others thoughts about an issue.
+Creating a five-minute training for two goals (i.e., knowing each other better and becoming more engaged) is cloud-level ambitious.
+While it is possible, I recommend you set a smaller goal, such as: to help your board members understand each other’s thoughts about an issue.

 Ask your members to: